 As explained above, the overall process is based on bottom-up approach and the 4 eyes principle.
 Actuarial best estimates are controlled via reviews/peer-reviews done by the Group Actuarial Department.
-This can be supplemented by periodic reviews of external Actuarial Consultants:
+This can be supplemented by periodic reviews of IFRS or statutory reserves by external Actuarial Consultants:

-- Annual peer review of IFRS reserves done by SCOR's statutory Auditors - External review done on the overall P&C IFRS reserves performed at least once every three years - Lloyd's: each Lloyd's Syndicate has to provide a SAO (Statement of Actuarial Opinion) signed off by external actuaries to Lloyd's - Hong-Kong: annual sign-off of the statutory Motor and Employers Liability reserves by S. Yu and Partners Ltd. - Beijing: annual sign-off of the statutory reserves by S. Yu and Partners Ltd. - Australia: annual sign-off of the statutory reserves by KPMG Actuaries Pty Ltd - Canada: review of the statutory reserves every three years by J.S.
-Cheng and Partners - Argentina: sign-off of the statutory reserves by PWC on a quarterly basis - South Africa: review by Deloitte of the methodologies used to compute the IBNR in 2013
+- Annual peer review of IFRS reserves done by SCOR's statutory Auditors - Regular external review done on the overall P&C IFRS reserves performed - Lloyd's: each Lloyd's Syndicate has to provide a SAO (Statement of Actuarial Opinion) signed by external actuaries to Lloyd's - Hong-Kong: annual sign-off of the statutory motor and employers liability reserves by S. Yu and Partners Ltd - Beijing: annual sign-off of the reserves by S. Yu and Partners Ltd - · Australia: annual sign-off of the reserves by KPMG Actuaries Pty Ltd - Canada: review of the reserves every three years by J.S.
+Cheng and Partners - Argentina: review of the reserves by PWC on a quarterly basis - South Africa: review by Deloitte of the methodologies used to compute IBNR in 2013, 2014 and 2015 - Brazil: monthly reporting to the regulator prepared by Towers Watson